the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 # Hi 👋  welcome to Project AIMS (AI against Modern Slavery)

-This repository presents the work developed so far in Porject AIMS under an ©️ open source licence.
-It contains a collection of experiments and analyses performed on the Modern Slavery statements, as well as a set of sub-projects designed to encourage the community to apply data science and AI skills in analysising those stamtents and fight against modern slavery.
+This repository presents the work developed so far in Project AIMS under an ©️ open source licence.
+It contains a collection of experiments and analyses performed on the Modern Slavery statements, as well as a set of sub-projects designed to encourage the community to apply data science and AI skills in analysing those statements and fighting against modern slavery.

-## Strucutre
+## Structure

 This GitHub contains the following resources:

-1. The notebooks developed under Project AIMS from April 2020 to June 2021, clearly documented , ideally for anyone who would like to reproduce our project to be able to get similar results.
-Those notebooks are organsied in the following format:
+1. The notebooks developed under Project AIMS from April 2020 to June 2021, clearly documented, ideally for anyone who would like to reproduce our project to be able to get similar results.
+Those notebooks are organised in the following format:
    - 🗄️ Data and text extraction
    - 📔 Exploration for **labeling functions** and **binary classification** for core metrics
    - 📔 Model for **multi-class** and **multi-label classification** for core metrics